-Local and global market network can be strengthened with the following approaches:
+Strengthening local and global market network: Local and global market network can be strengthened with the following approaches:

-- a) Strengthening support services and logistics facilities - b) Facilitate market access - c) Integrating Sustainability Practices And Products Tracking Systems as Part of Value Chain - d) Expanding sustainable agricultural practices - e) Develop a tracking system of agricultural products viii) Strengthening human capital
+- Strengthening support services and logistics facilities - Facilitate market access - Integrating sustainability practices and products tracking systems as part of value chain - Expanding sustainable agricultural practices - Develop a tracking system of agricultural products

-Quality and progressive human capital is one of the factors supporting the transformation and modernization of agro-food industry.
+Strengthening human capital: Quality and progressive human capital is one of the factors supporting the transformation and modernization of agro-food industry.
 Strengthening human capital, particularly among skilled and semi-skilled workers will rapidly drive the modernization of agro-food industry.
 The well-trained human capital will be capable in using and distributing the latest technology to increase productivity and efficiency as well as expand good agricultural practices.
 In this regard, the development of knowledge-based, skills and technological driven human capital will be emphasized through the following strategies:

-- a) providing agricultural employment, education and training; and - b) creating a generation of entrepreneurs with progressive-minded ix) Strengthening R&D, Innovation and Technology
+- Providing agricultural employment, education and training; and - Creating a generation of entrepreneurs with progressive-minded

-Efforts to transform the agro-food industry as a sector of a modern and high-tech should be supported by the R & D and innovation that is sufficient to increase productivity and reduce production costs.
-R & D and innovation will be driven to a demand-based orientation.
+Strengthening R&D, innovation and technology: Efforts to transform the agro-food industry as a sector of a modern and high-tech should be supported by the R&D and innovation that is sufficient to increase productivity and reduce production costs.
+R&D and innovation will be driven to a demand-based orientation.
 More proactive innovation rather than adaptive innovation which is more focused on solving current problems will be encouraged.
-In this regard, several initiatives have been identified for strengthening R & D and innovation and enhancing the use of modern technology in agriculture as follows:
+In this regard, several initiatives have been identified for strengthening R&D and innovation and enhancing the use of modern technology in agriculture as follows:

-- a) creating an environment which is conducive to stimulate creativity and innovation; - b) accelerate the commercialization of R & D and development of innovative products; and - c) expanding mechanization and automation along with effective technology transfer.
+- Creating an environment which is conducive to stimulate creativity and innovation - Accelerate the commercialization of R&D and development of innovative products - Expanding mechanization and automation along with effective technology transfer